Dementia Meeting Centres

 Our first Dementia Meeting Centre – The Brecon Friendship Circle

 Our first DMC began in March 2017 and is going from strength to strength.
-We meet twice weekly and the Friendship Circle encourages well-being and quality of life, particularly for those living with dementia and memory loss who may be isolated in the community.
-The Friendship Circle meets at Kensington Church Hall, Brecon at 12.30pm to 3.30pm on a Tuesday and Thursday.
+We meet weekly and the Friendship Circle encourages well-being and quality of life, particularly for those living with dementia and memory loss who may be isolated in the community.
+The Friendship Circle meets at Kensington Church Hall, Brecon, at 11am to 3pm on a Thursday.
 For an opportunity to meet old friends and make new ones as well as to get advice and support, why not come along and join us!
 A light lunch will be provided.
-Contact Yvie on 01874 611723 for further details.
+Call us on 01597 821166 for further details.

 And this is just the beginning!
 Over the coming year Dementia Matters in Powys has the capacity to support, advise, and help to resource any local village or town that wants to develop a meeting centre/ friendship circle.
 Each being enabled to grow in its own unique way.

 We will also continue to offer support to all existing initiatives as they develop or maintain what they offer already.
 The Hay Day café in Cusop and the Clyro and Llyswen friendship groups are wonderful examples of what a community can achieve when a group of like-minded people come together to support the needs of those who are living with dementia and socially isolated in their community.
 We especially recognise the need to share ideas and good practice, to connect and give energy to all those who are sometimes volunteering in isolation or just feel they need a boost of interest in what they are busy doing.

 Any new towns or villages wanting to fully embrace the “adaption to change model” that underpins all aspects of the piloted Meeting Centres in the UK will be fully supported to do so.
 From gathering enough concentrated support and energy to costing, setting up, running and facilitating a local resource.